davidmpeace/laravel-db-cache/README.md

 That's it!
 You will now automatically inherit all the magic of Squirrel.

+### Default Behavior

+Without any customization, Squirrel behaves in the following default manner:

+1) Each model will be cached using the key returned from the $model->getKeyName() method, as defined in the base Eloquent Model class.
+2) The Cache is "active" for all models that use the Squirrel trait.
+3) Each model is cached for 24 hours before expiring.

 ### Configuration

 Sometimes you'll need custom configuration on a per-model basis.
 Here are some examples of methods you can implement to override default behavior.